About Krakow

 Kościuszko’s Mound

-– one of Kraków's four memorial mounds, erected in 1823, and located in Bielańsko-Tyniecki Park Krajobrazowy – a green recreational area in the centre of Krakow.
+One of Kraków's four memorial mounds, erected in 1823, and located in Bielańsko-Tyniecki Park Krajobrazowy – a green recreational area in the centre of Krakow.
 Hosts an impressive citadel fort, offers a beautiful panorama of Kraków, its surrounding villages, and several Carpathian Mountain ranges.
-Easily reachable on foot by walking via Waszyngton Alley, among 19th century villas and old trees. ~ 3 km from the venue (20 min by bus)
+Easily reachable on foot by walking via Waszyngton Alley, among 19th century villas and old trees. ~ 3 km from the venue (20 min by buses 424 and 101 (transfer required))

 Krakus Mound